barryclark/jekyll-now/_posts/2021-02-25-cpp-common-call-syntax-variadic-functions.md

   {return f(params[Is]...);};
 }
 ```
 [Try it here](https://wandbox.org/permlink/2aDf7XpvibPXHxOa) to see the full implementation working together.
-I have focussed on numeric parameters here, but the parameters are free to be generic.
+I have focussed on numeric parameters here, but the parameters are free to be of any type.
 Also the return type does not have to be the same as the function argument type.
 So all in all, we could reproduce something very close to what we were able to do in Rust.
 Let's now take a look at making it work for versions less than C++20.

 ## Making it Work for C++17
-Making the `evaluate` implementation work for C++17 is straightforward because we only have to substitute our use of concepts with some good ol' [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae) [^sfinae_return_type].
+Making the `evaluate` implementation work for C++17 is pretty straightforward because we only have to substitute our use of concepts with some good ol' [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae).

 ```c++
 // C++17: for functions f(T)